 We farmed into the Serenity field in the Central North Sea just over a year ago and re-entered the UK offshore sphere for the first time since 2017.
 The appraisal well spudded in Q3 2022 and unfortunately failed to encounter oil-bearing sands.
-However we are continuing to explore a high-potential opportunity to develop the discovered reserve via the adjacent Tain Field.
+However we are continuing to explore a high-potential opportunity to develop the discovered reserve as a joint development with the adjacent Tain field.

 The Serenity and Tain discoveries benefit from having existing infrastructure located in close proximity to our licence.
 In addition our investment in Serenity has provided a shelter against the Energy Profits Levy for the income generated across our asset base.